 Morning sickness is a side effect of pregnancy that no woman likes to experience, yet up to 85 percent of women do at some point.
-With this being such a common issue in pregnancy, expectant mothers should know some of the new guidelines about the treatment of this condition.
+With this being such a common issue in pregnancy, expectant mothers should know some guidelines about the treatment of this condition.

 There are some natural remedies that you can try to treat your nausea and vomiting during pregnancy, but many women do eventually opt to ask their doctors or midwives for a prescription medication to help them feel better.

-The American College of Obstetricians and Gynecologists (ACOG) released some updated guidelines regarding the management of morning sickness and hyperemesis gravidarum (the very severe form of morning sickness that about 2 percent of women experience) in September 2015.
-It’s likely that your obstetric provider has heard of this and may change what he or she is prescribing based on these recommendations.
+The American College of Obstetricians and Gynecologists (ACOG) released guidelines regarding the management of morning sickness and hyperemesis gravidarum (the very severe form of morning sickness that about 2 percent of women experience) in September 2015.
+It’s likely that your obstetric provider has changed what he or she prescribes based on these recommendations.

-We now know that the combination of vitamin B6 and doxylamine is safe in pregnancy — over 170,000 exposures have been followed — and because of this, it is again available to American women.
+We know that the combination of vitamin B6 and doxylamine is safe in pregnancy — over 170,000 exposures have been followed — and because of this, it has again been available to American women since 2015.
 One large study also showed that this medication led to a 70 percent decrease in nausea and vomiting.
-This drug is now available as a delayed release form where 10mg of each ingredient are in each tablet, and it is marketed under the brand name Diclegis.
+This drug is available as a delayed release form where 10mg of each ingredient are in each tablet, and it is marketed under the brand name Diclegis.

 - Recommendations about what medication to try first for morning sickness have recently changed.